LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:** The number of minutes required to complete a survey at each facility.

 **Notes on acquisition:** In most cases, an estimate will be made as data will not exist for the specific combination of facility and unique method.
-However, as new methods and programs and implemented, data will become available to better refine modeling estimates and develop more intelligent programs.
+However, as new methods and programs are implemented, data will become available to better refine modeling estimates and develop more intelligent programs.

 **Notes of caution:** This variable is an empirical estimate of how much time is required for a given mobile method to complete a survey at a given facility.
 This includes anything that happens onsite (e.g., calibrations, interfacing with the operator, etc.) but _does not include_ driving time between facilities or any other account of time spent offsite.
 This variable is simply the amount of time that passes from the start of a facility survey to the end.
 If a facility takes longer than there is time left in a day, then the agent/crew returns the following day to continue work, and so on and so forth, until the facility is completed.
 This variable is not required for continuous measurement methods.